-The PSoC Core is a powerful engine that supports a rich feature set.
-The core includes a CPU, memory, clocks, and configurable General Purpose I/O (GPIO).
+The PSoC core is a powerful engine that supports a rich feature set.
+The core includes a central processing unit (CPU), memory, clocks, and configurable general purpose I/O (GPIO).

-The M8C CPU core is a powerful processor with speeds up to 68 MHz, providing a four MIPS 8-bit Harvard-architecture microprocessor.
-The CPU uses an interrupt controller with up to 20 vectors, to simplify programming of real time embedded events.
+The M8C CPU core is a powerful processor with speeds up to 48 MHz, providing a four million instructions per second (MIPS) 8-bit Harvard-architecture microprocessor.
+The CPU utilizes an interrupt controller with 25 vectors, to simplify programming of real time embedded events.
 Program execution is timed and protected using the included Sleep and watchdog timers (WDT).

-Memory encompasses 16K of flash for program storage, 1K of SRAM for data storage, and up to 2K of EEPROM emulated using the flash.
-Program flash uses four protection levels on blocks of 64 bytes, allowing customized software IP protection.
+Memory encompasses 32 KB of flash for program storage, 2 KB of SRAM for data storage, and up to 2 KB of EEPROM emulated using the flash.
+Program flash utilizes four protection levels on blocks of 64 bytes, allowing customized software IP protection.

-The EZ-Color family incorporates flexible internal clock generators, including a 24 MHz internal main oscillator (IMO) accurate to 8 percent over temperature and voltage.
+The EZ-Color family incorporates flexible internal clock generators, including a 24 MHz internal main oscillator (IMO) accurate to 2.5% over temperature and voltage.
 The 24 MHz IMO can also be doubled to 48 MHz for use by the digital system.
-A low power 32 kHz internal low speed oscillator (ILO) is provided for the sleep timer and WDT.
-The clocks, together with programmable clock dividers (as a system resource), provide the flexibility to integrate almost any timing requirement into the EZ-Color device.
-In USB systems, the IMO self-tunes to $\pm\,0.25\%$ accuracy for USB communication.
+A low power 32 kHz internal low speed oscillator (ILO) is provided for the Sleep timer and WDT.
+If crystal accuracy is desired, the 32.768 kHz external crystal oscillator (ECO) is available for use as a real time clock (RTC) and can optionally generate a crystal-accurate 24 MHz system clock using a PLL.
+The clocks, together with programmable clock dividers (as a System Resource), provide the flexibility to integrate almost any timing requirement into the EZ-Color device.

 EZ-Color GPIOs provide connection to the CPU, digital and analog resources of the device.
 Each pin's drive mode may be selected from eight options, allowing great flexibility in external interfacing.
-Every pin can also generate a system interrupt on high level, low level, and change from last read.
+Every pin also has the capability to generate a system interrupt on high level, low level, and change from last read.